🧬 Copilot-LD

 The Docker Compose stack includes:

-The unified gateway provides a single point for both inbound web traffic (ports 80/443) and outbound internet connectivity (port 3128).
-Services that need external API access (such as the LLM service for GitHub Copilot API) route traffic through the gateway's proxy functionality via the HTTPS_PROXY environment variable.
+The ALB handles inbound web traffic with SSL termination (ports 80/443) and routes requests to backend services.
+The separate gateway provides outbound internet connectivity (port 3128) for services that need external API access (such as the LLM service for GitHub Copilot API) via the HTTPS_PROXY environment variable.
+This separation mirrors the AWS deployment architecture.

 SSL Certificate Setup